 Charges filed in Houston garage-turned-prison case

-HOUSTON, Texas (CNN) — The grandson of the owner of a house in Houston where four malnourished men were found Friday has been charged with two felony counts in the case, police said Saturday.
+HOUSTON, Texas (CNN) — The grandson of the owner of a Houston house where four malnourished men were found has been charged with two felony counts in the case, police said Saturday.

-Walter Jones was charged with injury to the elderly by act and injury to the elderly by omission, Houston police spokeswoman Jodi Silva told CNN.
+Walter Renard Jones, 31, was charged with injury to the elderly by act and injury to the elderly by omission, Houston police spokeswoman Jodi Silva told CNN.
 A judge set Jones' bail at $200,000, CNN affiliate KHOU reported.

 Jones is the grandson of Essie Mae Scranton, who owns the modest single-story home on Whitecastle Lane, police said.

-The men told police they had been held captive in the garage, according to the spokeswoman.
+The men told police they had been held captive in the garage, Silva said.
+They were discovered Friday.